Assessment of Property Tax in Kolkata :

 Functions of Municipal Assessment Tribunal :

-Each assessee is given liberty to appear before a Hearing Officer if he has any objection against the valuation proposed by KMC (Section 186 and 187 of KMC Act, 1980).
-Hearing Officer considers such objections (verbal/written) and fixes the Annual Valuation against the premises of the assessee as per provisions under section 188 of KMC Act, 1980.
-The assessee has been given a further chance to appeal against such valuation as determined under section 188 if he prefers to.
+Each assessee is given liberty to appear before a Hearing Officer if there is any objection against the valuation proposed by KMC (Section 184(3), 184(4), 185, 186 and 187 of KMC Act, 1980 may be referred).
+Hearing Officer determines such objections and fixes the Annual Valuation in respect of the premises of the assessee as per provisions under section 188 of KMC Act, 1980.
+The assessee is also given a further chance to appeal against such valuation as determined under section 188 if he prefers to.
 He can appeal before Municipal Assessment Tribunal (under section 189) consisting of a

-Information sheet for recovery of Property Tax through other
+Information sheet for recovery of Property Tax through other penal measures:

-Municipal Act, 1980 deals the situation as mentioned above.
+Sections 217-221B, 223, 225 and Section 275 -(1)(aa) of Calcutta Municipal Act, 1980 deals the situation as mentioned above.

-a) Issuance of Warrant of Distress and sale of movable property (Sections 220-221)
+b) Issuance of Warrant of Distress and sale of movable property (Sections 220-221)

-b) Attachment and sale of immovable property (Section 221A and sale of property distrained or attached (Section 221 B)
+c) Attachment and sale of immovable property (Section 221A and sale of property distrained or attached (Section 221 B)

-c) Recovery under Bengal Act III, 1913 (Section 223)
+d) Recovery under Bengal Act III, 1913 (Section 223)

-d) Attachment of rent of the tenant(s) [Section 225]
+e) Attachment of rent of the tenant(s) [Section 225]

-e) Disconnection of water supply line (Section 275 -1 [aa])
+f) Disconnection of water supply line (Section 275 (1) (aa))